swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 Combination of automatics reference counting and deterministic deinitialization makes `deinit` in Swift a powerful tool for resource management.
 It greatly reduces need for `close()`-like methods (`unsubscribe()`, `cancel()`, `shutdown()`, etc.) in the public API.
 Such methods not only clutter public API, but also introduce a state where object is already unusable but is still referencable.

-Restrictions imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) reduce usefullness of explicit `deinit`s in actors and GAITs.
+Restrictions imposed by [SE-0327](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md) reduce usefulness of explicit `deinit`s in actors and GAITs.
 Workarounds for these limitations may involve creation of `close()`-like methods, or even manual reference counting, if API should be able to serve several clients.

 In cases when `deinit` belongs to a subclass of `UIView` or `UIViewController` which are known to call deinitializer on the main thread, developers may be tempted to silence the diagnostic by adopting `@unchecked Sendable` in types that are not actually  sendable.
 This undermines concurrency checking by the compiler, and may lead to data races when using incorrectly marked types in other places.